-If your provider suspects you have CML, the first step will likely be to have blood work done.
-A blood test, called a complete blood count (CBC), will be done to check the levels of red blood cells, white blood cells and platelets.
+If your provider thinks you have CML, the first step will likely be to have blood work.
+A blood test called a complete blood count (CBC) will be done to check the levels of red blood cells, white blood cells, and platelets.
 A test called a smear may also be done to look at your blood cells with a microscope.
 Gene testing will also be done to look for the Philadelphia chromosome.
-Along with blood tests you will likely have a bone marrow biopsy done.
+Along with blood tests, you will likely have a bone marrow biopsy done.
 Imaging tests, such as a CT scan, may be done to see if the leukemia has spread to any organs in your body.

 How is CML staged?

 CML is not staged like other cancers.
-It is broken down into three phases: chronic, accelerated, and blast.
-The phases are identified by the number of immature white blood cells (called blasts) that are present in the blood stream.
-This is also a sign of how aggressive the disease is at that point.
+It is broken down into three phases.
+The phases are identified by the number of immature white blood cells (called blasts) that are present in the bloodstream.
+This is also a sign of how aggressive the disease is at that point:

-- Chronic phase is defined as less than 10% blast cells in the blood and is the least aggressive of the phases.
+- Chronic: Defined as less than 10% blast cells in the blood and is the least aggressive of the phases.

-- Accelerated phase is defined as having between 10-19% blast cells in the blood.
+- Accelerated: Defined as having between 10-19% blast cells in the blood.

-- Blast phase is defined as 20% or more blast cells seen in the blood and is the most aggressive phase of the disease.
+- Blast: Defined as 20% or more blast cells seen in the blood and is the most aggressive phase of the disease.